 At a minimum, all pilots must undergo the background checks for an AVID and ASIC.
 Only those pilots who require frequent access to a secure area of a security controlled airport will need to undergo the more robust background checks for an ASIC.

 To streamline processes and remove any duplication, pilots who undergo the background check for an ASIC do not have to undergo the background checking for an AVID.

 If you plan to frquently fly into a security controlled airport that has RPT services you need to have an ASIC.

 - ASIC - follow the prompts on the ASIC application page.

-You need to apply for the initial/renewal of your ASIC or AVID four to six weeks before you require it or your current card expires.
+You should apply for your initial issue ASIC or AVID, or renewal of your ASIC or AVID, four to six weeks before the card is required.